jakeweary/riamu.v3/README.md

 # Riamu v3 – autism unleashed

-Third iteration of my retarded Discord bot, this time with an unhealthy level of overengineering.
+Third iteration of my Discord bot, this time with an unhealthy level of overengineering.

-This project is nothing more than a testbed for my autistic programming ideas.

 ## Instructions